-BIO MiCRO S FLUIDIC CELL CULTURE FACILITIES
+BIO MiCRO FLUIDIC CELL CULTURE FACILITIES

-The Biomicrofluidic resource necessary for cell culture, microscopy and microfluidics experiments.
-1 Full time employee
+The Biomicrofluidic resource microscopy and microfluidics

 BIOLOGICAL SAFETY CABINET, MSC ADVANTAGE

 A Biological Safety Cabinet is a ventilated enclosure offering protection to the user, the product and the environment from aerosols arising from the handling of potentially hazardous micro-organisms.
 The continuous airflow is discharged to the atmosphere via a HEPA filter.
 This class 2 cabinet is used when working with low to moderate risk biological agents.